-The Fund finished in 3rd place in the 2021 Canadian Hedge Fund Awards for the Best 1 Year Return and the Best 3 Year Return in the private debt category.
+The Fund finished in 2nd place in the 2022 Canadian Hedge Fund Awards for the Best 1 Year Return in the private debt category.
+The Fund finished in 3rd place in the 2022 Canadian Hedge Fund Awards for the Best 3 Year Return and the Best 5 Year Return in the private debt category.
+The Fund also finished in 3rd place in the 2021 Canadian Hedge Fund Awards for the Best 1 Year Return and the Best 3 Year Return in the private debt category.
 The Fund also finished in 3rd place in the 2020 Canadian Hedge Fund Awards for the Best 5 Year Return in the private debt category.
 The Fund was also the winner of the 2018 Canadian Hedge Fund Awards for the Best 5 Year Return and the Best 5 Year Sharpe Ratio in the private debt category, the last time the 5 Year Sharpe Ratio was awarded.